davidkhala/fabric-common/README.md

 - [chaincode]chaincode name is not a secret, we can use combination of discovery service and query chaincode installed on peer to get them all
 - [chaincode]chaincode upgrade could not replace instantiate for fabric-sdk-node: ` Error: could not find chaincode with name 'diagnose'`
 - [chaincode][nodejs]nodejs chaincode take longer time in install chaincode only.
+- [chaincode][nodejs][FAB-9287] devDependencies and offline chaincode instantiate is not supported yet
 - [chaincode][nodejs][contract-api] later contract in `index#exports.contracts` array will overlap to previous one, similar as `Object.assign()`
 - [chaincode][nodejs][contract-api] multiple contract in index.js: for invoke function code split
     - contract name: defined in subclass of Contract constructor